Tyler Reny

-Co-authored with Benjamin Newman.
-“The Opinion Mobilizing Effect of Social Protest Against Police Violence: Evidence from the 2020 George Floyd Protests.”
-American Political Science Review, (Forthcoming).
+Tyler Reny and Benjamin J. Newman.
+2021.
+“The Opinion Mobilizing Effect of Social Protest Against Police Violence: Evidence from the 2020 George Floyd Protests” American Political Science Review.

-Co-authored with Benjamin Newman.
+Tyler Reny, and Benjamin J. Newman.
+2018.
 “Protecting the Right to Discriminate: The Second Great Migration and Racial Threat in the American West.”
-American Political Science Review, (2018).
+American Political Science Review.

 Visualizing Data